jojokarlin/Git_DRI_Jan_2017/gitaction.md

 In your working directory in the command line, type:

-`git add [name].md`
+`git add gitcheat.md`

 This stages the file to be tracked, and prepares it to be committed.
-So let's stage the cheatsheet we added text to to be tracked.
+So let's stage the file we added text to to be tracked.

-`git add cheatsheet.md`

 If you have been working on multiple files, `git add --all` adds all files if you have many to be tracked.